While We Bleed, Opening Scene: “No Witnesses”

 “That’s the wonderful thing about peasants, isn’t it?
 There are always plenty more.”

 “See, there’s the problem,” Foncesca said with just a touch of regret.
-“My seeress warned me about you as well.
-You understand, this is a terrible atrocity I’m committing.
+“My seeress also warned me about you, the Bastard of Falisci himself.
+Understand, this is a terrible atrocity I’m committing.
 I could never be forgiven for it.
-So I’m sure you’ll understand that, well, I simply can’t afford to leave any witnesses.
-Guards!”
+So I’m sure you’ll appreciate that, well, I simply can’t afford to leave any witnesses.
+Guards, help!”

 In a flash Sul understood the treachery.
 He made a mad dash toward the door but found it locked.
 At the same time two guards burst through the other one, flintlocks raised.
 All planned in advance, of course.
 Ten years ago Sul would never have been so sloppy.

-The only thing that saved him was the box of platinum coins he threw up before him.
-The stacks of metal went flying, and the lead balls that would’ve torn into his heart were deflected just enough to let him turn and fling himself toward the window.
+The only thing that saved him was the box of platinum crowns he threw out before him.
+The stacks of coin went flying, and the lead balls that would’ve torn into his heart were deflected just enough to let him turn and fling himself through the window.
 Glass shattered, sunlight glinted, and in the next moment he was flying through the air.
 No, not flying, falling.

-Ardana Sul hit the rocks piled against the tower, cracking his head on one sharp piece and kept falling, down and down toward the river leaving red smears behind him.
-Up above, the baroness still shouted orders.
-More rocks pummeled him, and his last sensation was a cold, wet chill as the river welcomed him into its drowning embrace.
+Ardana Sul hit the rocks piled against the tower, cracking his head on sharp stone and kept falling, down and down toward the river leaving red smears behind him.
+Above, the Baroness still screeched orders.
+His last sensation was a wet chill as the river welcomed him into its drowning embrace.
 Then oblivion.

 heron kings logo The Heron Kings by Eric Lewis dark grimdark fantasy novel